CabbyWebDev/CabbyWebDev/README.md

 ###

 <p align="left">Hey!
-I'm a junior web developer and technology enthusiast.
+I'm a junior full stack web developer and technology enthusiast.
 I have recently graduated as a web developer and I'm excited about starting my new career in this field.
 I enjoy solving problems and learning new things and I'm willing to learn and develop my own skills further.</p>

 ###